 The Western Region Center, under the direction of Dr. Byron Bair, is located at the VA medical center in Salt Lake City.
 Their current work is focused on improving access to care for rural Native Veterans through outreach activities, piloting of best care models and deployment of telemental health.
 In addition, they are focusing on the care of rural, elderly Veterans through the development of a web-based tool kit designed to support their caregivers.

 VISN Rural Consultants

 Each VISN has either a full or part-time rural consultant (VRC) whose main functions are to enhance service delivery to Veterans residing in rural and highly rural areas, and to facilitate information exchange and learning within and across each VISN, as well as support a stronger link between ORH and each VISN.
 In practical terms, the VRCs work closely with internal and external stakeholders in their respective VISNs to introduce, implement and evaluate ORH-funded projects, as well as monitor the budget and report on the effectiveness of each.
 In addition, VRCs conduct outreach to develop strong relationships with the community, including State Offices of Rural Health, local health care providers, advocacy groups, Veterans groups and academic institutions.
 Further, each VRC is responsible for the development of a rural strategic plan that must incorporate outcomes of periodic needs assessment for their respective VISN.

-Veterans Rural Health Committee (VRHAC)
+Veterans Rural Health Advisory Committee (VRHAC)

 Download free viewer and reader software to view PDF, video and other file formats.